 The rich, complex theory of affect regulation boiled down into a clinically useful guide.

-Drawing on attachment, developmental trauma, implicit processes, and neurobiology, major theorists from Allan Schore to Daniel Stern have argued how and why regulated affect, or emotion, is key to our optimal functioning.
+Affect regulation theory—the science of how humans regulate their emotions—is at the root of all psychotherapies.
+Drawing on attachment, developmental trauma, implicit processes, and neurobiology, major theorists from Allan Schore to Daniel Stern have argued how and why regulated affect is key to our optimal functioning.
 This book translates the intricacies of the theory into a cogent clinical synthesis.